 And thirdly, it can offer way better audio quality.

-But what’s more, the onboard listening mode completely eliminates the need to carry your phone with you.
+What’s more, the onboard listening mode eliminates the need to carry your phone with you.
 You’ll likely want to take your phone to the gym regardless, but you may not want it bouncing around in your pocket while you’re jogging.

-All in all, it’s obvious that the Samsung Gear IconX was a much more desirable device back when it first got released and competition was scarce.
+All in all, it’s obvious that the Samsung Gear IconX was a much more desirable device back when it first got released, and competition was scarce.
 It is absolutely not worth the initial MSRP of $200 at this point.

-However, these earbuds can still be a nice grab if you can get them at a sizable discount.
+However, these earbuds can still be a nice grab if you get them at a sizable discount.
 At the moment of writing, Amazon has these listed at $120, and we’ve seen them sold for even less.
 At such a price range, they can still regain some of their original luster.